Alexander Fehling

-Alexander Fehling (born 29 March 1981) is a German film and stage actor.
-He is best known for portraying Staff Sgt.
-Wilhelm in the 2009 Quentin Tarantino World War II film Inglourious Basterds and Jonas Hollander in the Showtime original series Homeland as the boyfriend of Claire Danes's character Carrie Mathison.
+Alexander Fehling is a German film and stage actor.
+He is best known for portraying Master Sgt.
+Wilhelm in the 2009 Quentin Tarantino World War II film Inglourious Basterds, and as Jonas Hollander season 5 in the Showtime original series Homeland as the boyfriend of Claire Danes's character Carrie Mathison.

-Life and career
+Early life and education

-Fehling was born in East Berlin, East Germany.
+Alexander Fehling was born on March 29, 1981, in East Berlin, East Germany.

 He studied acting at the Ernst Busch Academy of Dramatic Arts from 2003 until 2007.

+Career

+Fehling won the OE Hasse Prize from the Academy of Arts, Berlin, for his role as Prince in the stage production of Schneewittchen (Snow White).